 Linda J. Cooke, LCSW, BCD, is a psychotherapist in private practice in Kennebunk, ME.
 She has over twenty years of clinical, supervisory, and consultation experience in working with adolescents, adults, families, and couples.
 Linda has extensive experience in medical social work, including oncology and hospice care, and specializes in Eating Disorders, Complex Trauma and Dissociation, and chronic illness.
 She has been a lecturer at Boston College in Chestnut Hill, MA, and a presenter for EMDRIA.

 Amy Gladstone, LCSW, Ph.D., is a clinician, supervisor, workshop leader and social work educator with over 25 years of clinical experience.
 She has a doctorate from Rutgers University where she teaches doctoral level courses on affect regulation and attachment.
 She is also on the faculty of the Integrative Trauma Treatment Program of the National Institute for the Psychotherapies in New York City.
-Amy is certified in Somatic Experiencing and has treated trauma survivors in many different settings including hospitals, Head Start programs, and social service agencies.
+Dr. Gladstone is certified in Somatic Experiencing and has treated trauma survivors in many different settings including hospitals, Head Start programs, and social service agencies.
 In her private practice, she specializes in attachment trauma and combines psychodynamic and somatic approaches to treatment.

 In Memory of Dan Thomas